 The Oversight Steering Committee (OSC) will manage the NCTPC Process.
 The Planning Working Group (PWG) will support the development of the NCTPC Process and coordinate the study development.
-The Transmission Advisory Group (TAG) provides advice and makes recommendations regarding the development of the NCTPC Process and the study results.
+The Transmission Advisory Group (TAG) provides a structure whereby stakeholders and other interested parties can participate in the NCTPC process.
+The scope documents of the OSC, PWG and TAG more fully describe the roles and responsibilities of each of these groups